herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Layout System/Layout System Architecture Document.md

 }
 ```

-### 3.2 Document Lifecycle Module
+### 3.2 LifecycleSystem

-The Document Lifecycle Module is responsible for observing DOM mutations, determining what needs to be invalidated, and coordinating updates.
+The LifecycleSystem is responsible for observing DOM mutations, determining what needs to be invalidated, and coordinating updates.

 #### Key Components:

-- **DocumentLifecycleManager**: Manages document state and transitions
+- **LifecycleManager**: Manages document state and transitions
 - **MutationObserverAdapter**: Bridges to AngleSharp's MutationObserver
 - **InvalidationManager**: Determines what needs invalidation
 - **StyleInvalidationTracker**: Tracks elements needing style recalculation